 Again, the purpose cuts straight through the clutter, although this time we would want to look a bit beyond our first purpose of gaining additional blog subscribers and apply a bit more standard marketing methods to the mix.
 Let’s say we want to increase the amount of blog subscribers by 10% in the next 6 months off the back of creating a piece of content.
-Pretty SMART, right?
-A measurable goal, a metric to apply success too, a timeline in which we are working in so from our purpose we once again have clear context given in order to be able to answer the question.
+Pretty smart, right?
+A measurable goal, a metric to apply success too, a timeline to which we are working, so from our purpose we once again have clear context given in order to be able to answer the question.

 However, this is where it gets a bit more interesting.
 In order to measure the success of our primary goal, we need to understand more about the factors which drive our target audience to subscribing in the first place.

-Joe Pulizzi, an extremely well respected thought-leader in the world of content marketing, discussed something similar in a recent blog article Measuring the Impact of Your Content Marketing Strategy: The Pyramid Approach and came up with this great visual of determining all of the factors involved in achieving his primary goal:
+The Content Marketing Institute's Joe Pulizzi discussed something similar in his blog article Measuring the Impact of Your Content Marketing Strategy: The Pyramid Approach and came up with this great visual of determining all of the factors involved in achieving his primary goal: